jianminchen/Leetcode_Julia/By Date/2018 July 17 - July 24 One week Practice/ReadMe.md

 The most challenging part is to work on bit manipulation.
 I totally forgot how quick and easy is to use bit manipulation using bit operator >> or <<, and And, OR etc. operators.

+I have to find ways to build a good habit to write code every day.
+Using Leetcode easy level alogoritms I can easily train myself and also start to build habit to write code every day.